misterfifths/jutil/README.md

 Commands
 ========

 Each of these commands can be run in two ways: `jutil <command>` or via an alias, `j<command>`.
 Aliases are installed for each command by the npm package, and we will refer to them via those aliases below.
-You can see detailed help on the options for each command by running them the `--help` or `-h` command-line argument.
+You can see detailed help on the options for each command by running them with the `--help` or `-h` command-line argument.

 jutil
 -----
 The default behavior, as discussed above, runs a script you provide (which is optional) and prints its result.
 The script is evaluated in an enviroment where `this` refers to the loaded data (after any unwrapping).
 It is also, by default, wrapped inside `with(this) { ... }`, so that properties from the data can be referenced without qualification.
-This may be troublesome if the data has propertie names that hide helpful globals.
+This may be troublesome if the data has property names that hide helpful globals.
 The `--disable-with` or `-W` command-line options disable this feature.

 You may have noticed the returned JSON in the second sample above is formatted.
 By default, if jutil's stdout is a terminal, the output will be pretty-printed and sent to your pager if it is larger than your screen.
 To disable this feature, use the `--disable-smart` or `-S` options.